Shure SM58 Vocal Microphone Review

 The two microphones both utilize the same sound capsule, the Unidyne III.
 The SM7B comes with a foam windscreen, while the SM58 does not.
 The SM58 does have some foam built in under its grille which functions as something of a mini pop filter.
 The SM58 is more susceptible to plosives (p sounds) than the SM7B.
 For this reason, if you want to use the SM58 for a podcast, we would recommend that you get the foam windscreen Shure makes for the SM58 (* Amazon link – commissions earned) which will really help cut down on the plosives.

-Outside of this, the Shure SM7B does include a low cut filter and a presence boost, so those are nice options that are not available on the SM58.
+Outside of this, the Shure SM7B does include a low cut filter and a presence boost.
+Those are nice options that are not available on the SM58.
 However, the SM7B is about 4x the price.
 Is it 4x better to use for a podcast?
 Probably not.
 The sound you can get for podcasting from the Shure SM58 with windscreen is probably within 90-95% of the SM7B.
 So especially if you are managing costs or may need to have microphones for guests on your podcast as well, the Shure SM58 does a very nice job and is worth considering.

 The Shure SM58 Provides Excellent Value and Affordability

-For a good quality microphone that has versatility for both live and recording purposes, the Shure SM58 is priced at a very reasonable and affordable price point when compared with other top vocal microphones.
+While the increase was unfortunate, for a good quality microphone that has versatility for both live and recording purposes, the Shure SM58 is still priced at a very reasonable and affordable price point.

 View Shure SM58 Price and Reviews on Amazon